Asiana Airlines 214 Flight and Boeing 777-200ER Landing Missing on San Francisco Airport's 28L Runway (Photo / Video)

-According to the information in CVR (Cockpit Voice Recorder) (one of the black boxes), with 7 seconds before the impact, one of the pilots asked for the speed increase.
+According to the information in CVR (Cockpit Voice Recorder) (one of the black boxes), 7 seconds before the impact, one of the pilots requested an increase in speed.
 But it wasn't enough.
-With 4 seconds before impact, the "Stick shaker" was activated, which also warned by the sound of the sleeves that the plane is flying too slowly.
-With 1.5 seconds before the impact, the pilot requested a go around and started the engines to the maximum, but it was too late.
+4 seconds before the impact, the "Stick shaker" was activated, which also warned by the vibration of the handles that the plane was flying too slowly.
+1.5 seconds before the impact, the pilot requested a go around and turned the engines to full speed, but it was too late.

 Impact of the Boeing 777-200ER Asiana Airlines with the dam